yananlong/yananlong.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal webiste!
 I am a data scientist and machine learning researcher.
-I recently concluded my role of Research Scientist at the University of Chicago.
-Prior to that, I obtained by PhD from the same place under [Andrey Rzhetsky](https://biologicalsciences.uchicago.edu/faculty/andrey-rzhetsky).
+I recently concluded my role as a Research Scientist at the [University of Chicago](https://www.uchicago.edu/en).
+Prior to that, I obtained by PhD from the same place.

 My research mainly focuses on ML for scientific applications, in particular to biomedical sciences, where I integrate knowledge from domain experts into predictive modelling and advocate MLOps best practices.
 I also work on mechanistic interpretability for transformer-based neural machine translation models, with a particular focus on gender biases and non-binary gender identities.
-In all my technical work, I make extensive uses of Bayesian statistics for rigorous model evaluation.
-Beyond technical research, I critically examine the socio-technical implications of AI through phenomenology and participatory design methodologies, ensuring that AI systems are developed with inclusivity and ethical considerations at the forefront
+In all my technical work, I use Bayesian statistics for rigorous model evaluation.
+Beyond technical research, I critically examine the socio-technical implications of AI through phenomenology and participatory design methodologies, ensuring that AI systems are developed with inclusivity and ethical considerations at the forefront.

+Since 2023, I have been a core organizer at [Queer in AI](https://www.queerinai.com/).

 **I am currently on both the industry and academic job markets for positions in data science, AI for science and/or ML engineering!**